How To Apply

 Interviews

 All applicants interested in training at Duke University Medical Center in the Rheumatology Fellowship Program will be considered without regard to race, color, religion, sex or national origin.
 Our fellowship program has implemented strategies to reduce conscious and unconscious bias in the fellow selection process.
 We thoroughly review every application to our program, no matter how many there are, without any standardized cut-offs for test scores or medical school performance.
 Instead, we perform holistic review, appreciating each applicant's unique background and talents, especially those that may be different from our own.
 We never review applicant pictures prior to sending out interview invitations.
-We also remove gender, race, and ethnicity from the first round of application reviews.
-After the initial review is complete, we then unscreen gender, race, and ethnicity to ensure the list of applicants we are inviting to interview reflects (or exceeds) the diversity of the entire applicant pool.

-During interviews, we ask every faculty member who interviews candidates to reflect on their own academic experiences and acknowlege common areas of implicit bias, such as race, ethnicity, sex, gender, age, weight, personality traits, training experience, etc. Faculty are also instructed not to focus on whether a candidate will "fit" with the program.
+During interviews, we ask every faculty member who interviews candidates to reflect on their own academic experiences and acknowledge common areas of implicit bias, such as race, ethnicity, sex, gender, age, weight, personality traits, training experience, etc. Faculty are also instructed not to focus on whether a candidate will "fit" with the program.
 Instead, we define objective and measurable attributes of our "ideal" applicant: clinically excellent, self-driven, a change-agent, and a finisher.
 Faculty are prompted to reflect on implicit bias and our "ideal" applicant in the evaluation form that they complete after each interview.

 Additional Duke policies and requirements regarding recruitment can be found on the Duke Graduate Medical Education's Web site.